aliyun/Resource-Orchestration-Service-Cloud-Development-Kit/examples/README.md

 Examples of CDK usage code and best practices are as follows:

-- `Documents` : The CDK usage code covered in Alibabacloud product documents.
+- `Documents` : The examples provided in the documents category automate the deployment and configuration specified in Aliyun/Alibaba Cloud product documents.

 ## Details

 ### Documents

+The tables below demonstrate the mapping between the product documents and the CDK example code in various programming languages.

 #### ros